Multigenerational Living: Why and How I Moved Back In With My Father At Age 39

 As I mentioned, we sold our home.
 We also sold much of what we owned, as we were moving into a fully-furnished house—which I planned to un-furnish and then re-furnish just as soon as I could.
 The original plan went something like this:

-3. Renovate the main house while living there, and while dad was happily away from the mess of renovation.
+Renovate and get air conditioning installation for the main house while living there, and while dad was happily away from the mess of renovation.

 It was such a sane, flawless plan.
 So of course it didn’t work out.
 Because I accidentally sold my house in late June, even with a really late settlement date of early September, we had to move in before dad’s space was finished.
 Ok, we actually had to move in before dad’s space was even STARTED.